 Maximizing access for the scientific community to transformative neutron scattering instrumentation

-Attendance for the summer school is limited to 35 students and to people affiliated with US universities and US industry.
+Attendance for the school is limited to 36 students and to people affiliated with North American universities and US industry.

-The Summer School is sponsored by the NCNR and by the National Science Foundation under the Center for High Resolution Neutron Scattering(CHRNS) cooperative agreement DMR-1827731.
-Support for graduate students, postdoctoral fellows and junior faculty may be requested on the summer school application form.
+The school is sponsored by the NCNR and by the National Science Foundation under the Center for High Resolution Neutron Scattering(CHRNS).